Adrienne is a dog trainer and former veterinary assistant. She has taken several specialized courses on hospice care for dogs.

-These were clients dealing with their pet's chronic diseases for years and willing to do all that could have been possibly done to help their pet manage sickness as comfortably as possible.
-When their dog's days were getting close to an end, as veterinary staff, we suffered as well, since we have seen these dogs for many years and grew emotionally attached to them.
-We found ourselves in tears many times, hugging the owners as the pain and sorrow seemed to seep deep into the animal clinic...
+As veterinary staff, we suffered as well since we have seen these dogs for many years and grew emotionally attached to them.
+We found ourselves in tears many times, hugging the owners as the pain and sorrow seemed to seep deep into the animal clinic.

-As dog owners, we all would love if our dogs could live much longer lives.
-For some occult reason, when dogs turn geriatric, it just feels as if their lives have come to an end too soon, and way too too abruptly.
-The years spent together seem to have passed much too quickly and in such a merciless manner, that it just seems yesterday when they were prancing around in their early puppy-hood stage...
+As dog owners, we all would love it if our dogs could live much longer lives.
+Even if they've lived a long life, when dogs turn geriatric, it just feels as if their lives have come to an end too soon.
+The years you had together passed much too quickly, and it seems like just yesterday when they were prancing around in their early puppyhood.

-We all as well would wish our dogs would pass peacefully in their sleep as they put their head down on their favorite pillow for the last time.
-Unfortunately, many pets suffer as they age, either being crippled by arthritis or even worse, debilitating diseases such as cancer.
-As we work our best on relieving most of the pain through the miracles of modern medicine, there comes a specific moment where we can clearly see our pet's bodies turn frail and eventually give up.
+We all wish our dogs would pass peacefully in their sleep as they put their head down on their favorite pillow for the last time.
+Unfortunately, many pets suffer as they age, either being crippled by arthritis or, even worse, debilitating diseases such as cancer.
+As we work our best to relieve their pain through the miracles of modern medicine, there comes a specific moment where we can clearly see our pet's bodies turn frail and eventually give up.

-If dogs could talk, the process of putting a pet to sleep would be much easier, but since dog's have been spared the gift of voice, we must read into more subtle signs depicting physical deterioration.
-Here comes into place my personal advice of ''owners only knowing their pets best.''
+If dogs could tell us what they wanted, the dying process might be much easier, but since they have been spared the gift of voice, we must interpret the subtle signs of their physical deterioration.

-Only owners are ultimately capable of knowing how their dog copes with physical pain and how they respond to everyday life.
-It is in my belief, that at a certain point, the dog itself will express it is time to go.
-There is just that something in their behavior, (that perhaps only owners may perceive) that will suggest they are ready for the Rainbow bridge.
-It could either be a look in their eyes, an expression on their face or the simple lack of a tail wagging.
+Only the owners are capable of knowing how their dog copes with physical pain and how they respond to everyday life.
+It is my belief that at a certain point, the dog itself will express it is time to go.
+There will be some perceptible change in their behavior, a shift that perhaps only the owners may perceive, that will suggest they are ready for the Rainbow Bridge.
+It could be a look in their eyes, an expression on their face, or the simple lack of a tail wagging.

-However, regardless of personal opinion on when to put a dog to sleep, I must admit that as a veterinary assistant, I have seen some cases where the euthanasia procedure seemed to be done at a too premature stage or at a too advanced stage.
+However, I must admit that as a veterinary assistant, I have seen some cases where the euthanasia procedure seemed to be done at the wrong time, either too soon or too late.

-I have seen owners go for the procedure right upon diagnosis of cancer or kidney failure.
-In these cases, the dogs may still have had a few good weeks or even probably months.
-Yet, owners may have not been able to afford the financial burden that comes along these diseases or may have not been able to withstand viewing the physical deterioration of their best friend.
-Some perhaps simply wished to spare their dog from any suffering at all...
+I have seen owners opt for the procedure upon learning a diagnosis of cancer or kidney failure.
+In these cases, the dogs may still have had a few good weeks or even probably months of life left in them.
+However, owners may not be able to afford the financial burden that comes with a disease or may not be capable of witnessing the physical deterioration of their best friend.
+Some simply wished to spare their dog from any suffering at all.

-In other cases, the dog seemed to have gone way over the stage of "admissible deterioration", in an unnecessary spiral of mental and physical pain.
-In these cases, I know the owners very likely were unable to "let go" and tried their hardest to hold on to their pet as long as they possibly could until their dog was only a lifeless shadow.
+In other cases, I have seen dogs kept alive long past the stage of "admissible deterioration" in an unnecessary spiral of mental and physical deterioration.
+In these cases, the owners were unable to "let go" and tried their hardest to hold onto their pet as long as they possibly could . . . until their dog was just a lifeless shadow.

-The way in between is in my opinion, "the golden way to go".
-If you are debating over whether it is time to put your dog to sleep remember to cherish every day and every moment with your dog, because those very last days will always be in your heart.
+The middle road is, in my opinion, the "golden way" to go.
+If you are debating whether it is time to put your dog to sleep, remember to cherish every day and every moment because these very last days will always be in your heart.

 When your dog's time comes, he or she will let you know it is time to cross the Rainbow Bridge in a leap of faith.
-Dogs unlike humans do not fear death because they live in the moment.
-Do not worry for your dog, he/she will be in a better place and best of all, will be eternally pain free.
+Dogs, unlike humans, do not fear death because they live in the moment.
+Do not worry about your dog; he/she will be in a better place and, best of all, will be eternally pain-free.

-Very likely, if you stay for the euthanesia procedure, you may see your dog look into your eyes for a last time almost to say: "Thank you owner for loving me so much" then she will take a deep breath and peacefully drift into better life, looking over you for many years to come..
+Very likely, if you stay for the euthanasia procedure, you may see your dog look into your eyes for the last time, almost as if to say: "Thank you, owner, for loving me so much."
+Then she will take a deep breath and peacefully drift into a better life, looking over you for many years to come.